Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 Even when life is challenging, becoming a more positive person is not only possible, but leads to greater happiness and life satisfaction.

-The following self-esteem activity is one of the best ways to manage and adapt negative core beliefs for a young adult:
+The following self-esteem activity draws from principles of cognitive behavioural therapy (CBT) and is one of the best ways to manage and adapt negative core beliefs for a young adult:

-- Next, they will go to someone they trust (such as you, their parent!) and ask them to comment upon each of the negative beliefs.
+2. Next, they will go to a trusted adult (such as you, their parent!) and ask them to comment upon each of the negative beliefs.

-- With the trusted person’s help, your teenager will begin to transform their negative core beliefs into more helpful beliefs.
+4. With the trusted person’s help, your teenager will begin to transform their negative core beliefs into more helpful beliefs using tools like positive self-talk and affirmations.

 Of course, this exercise will not lead to an overnight change in your teen’s self-esteem or beliefs.
 But it marks a change in trajectory.